Disease Guide ·Urinary Tract Infection (UTI) ·2026

 2What antibiotics do vets prescribe for dog UTI?

-The most commonly prescribed antibiotics for dog UTI are amoxicillin, amoxicillin-clavulanate (clavamox), cephalexin, and enrofloxacin.
-The specific antibiotic depends on urine culture results — different bacteria respond to different drugs.
-A typical course costs $50-$300 depending on the medication, your dog's size, and the treatment duration.
-Never give your dog antibiotics without a vet prescription.
+Most common: amoxicillin, clavamox, cephalexin, and enrofloxacin.
+Specific choice depends on culture results.
+A typical course costs $50-$300 depending on medication, dog size, and duration.
+Never give antibiotics without vet prescription.

 3How can I tell if my dog has a UTI?

-Watch for these signs: your dog needs to go outside more frequently, strains or whimpers while peeing, has accidents inside despite being house-trained, produces small amounts of urine, or you notice blood or cloudiness in their urine.
-Excessive licking of the genital area is another common indicator.
-These symptoms can also point to bladder stones or kidney problems, so a vet visit is important.
+Your dog needs outside more, strains or whimpers while peeing, has accidents despite house-training, produces small urine amounts, or shows blood/cloudiness in urine.
+Excessive genital licking is another sign.
+These symptoms can also indicate bladder stones or kidney problems.

 4Are home remedies effective for dog UTI?

-Home remedies like cranberry supplements or apple cider vinegar are not proven to cure UTIs in dogs.
-A bacterial UTI requires antibiotics — delaying proper treatment risks the infection spreading to the kidneys, which is far more dangerous and expensive to treat.
-Cranberry supplements may help with prevention in dogs prone to recurring UTIs, but they're not a substitute for veterinary care.
+No. Cranberry supplements and apple cider vinegar don't cure UTIs.
+Bacterial UTIs require antibiotics - delaying treatment risks kidney infection, which is dangerous and expensive.
+Cranberry supplements may help prevention but aren't a substitute for vet care.

 5What are the signs of UTI in female dogs?

-Female dogs show the same UTI symptoms as males — frequent urination, straining, blood in urine, accidents, and licking.
-However, female dogs are significantly more prone to UTIs because their urethra is shorter, giving bacteria easier access to the bladder.
-Spayed females have an even higher risk.
-If your female dog suddenly starts having accidents or asking to go outside frequently, UTI is the most likely cause.
+Female dogs show the same symptoms - frequent urination, straining, blood, accidents, licking.
+Females are more prone due to shorter urethras giving bacteria easier access.
+Spayed females have even higher risk.
+Sudden accidents suggest UTI.

 6Can male dogs get urinary tract infections?